-What is the difference between Medicare and Private Duty Home Care and/or Will Medicare pay for my Home Health Aide?
+Medicare Coverage – Will Medicare pay for my Home Health Care?

-As a Home Health Care agency, we are asked questions like these at least once a day.
+Home Health Care agencies are asked this question more than any other.
+Will my Medicare coverage pay for my home health care?
 The answer lies in the services that the patient is requiring.

 Typically Medicare coverage is limited.
 It is usually part-time, intermittent and always short-term.
 In order to receive Medicare Home Health Care benefits, you need to meet all of the following conditions for them to cover your home health care services: